Ghalicb/CS-433-Higgs-Boson/project1/README.md

 In this project, we build a classification model using the data provided by ___ which can be found at _link_.

+The test.csv and train.csv files should be located in ./data